S2E/s2e-old/docs/FAQ.rst

 * **ResolveTime** represents time that KLEE spend resolving symbolic memory addresses, however in S2E this is not computed correctly yet.

-* **ForkTime** shows how much time KLEE spend on forking (i.e., duplication of) states, however in S2E right now this does not take into account a time spent on saving/restoring states of devices.
+* **ForkTime** shows how much time KLEE spend on forking (i.e., duplication of) states, however in S2E right now this does not take into account the time spent on saving/restoring states of devices.